 Renter-occupied real estate is dominant in the Cumberland / North Carolina A & T State University neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 92.9%, which is higher than 97.6% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.

-American households most often have a car, and regularly they have two or three.
-But households in the Cumberland / North Carolina A & T State University neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Cumberland / North Carolina A & T State University neighborhood has a highly unusual pattern of car ownership.
 23.2% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.0% of U.S. neighborhoods.

 The freedom of moving to new places versus the comfort of home.
 How much and how often people move not only can create diverse and worldly neighborhoods, but simultaneously it can produce a loss of intimacy with one's surroundings and a lack of connectedness to one's neighbors.
 NeighborhoodScout's exclusive research has identified this neighborhood as unique with regard to the transience of its populace.
 In the Cumberland / North Carolina A & T State University neighborhood, a greater proportion of the residents living here today did not live here five years ago than is found in 98.6% of U.S. Neighborhoods.
 This neighborhood, more than almost any other in America, has new residents from other areas.